rayavarapuvikram1/summer-of-code/proposal-template.md

 ## Why this project?

 I like to work on hardware development.
-My interests and experience and knowledge made me chose this project.
+My interests and experience and knowledge made me to choose this project.

 ## Do you have any other commitments during the GSoC period?